-The U.S. banking agencies' Advanced Approaches risk-based capital rules are based on Basel II's Advanced Approaches.
+The U.S. federal banking agencies' "Advanced Approaches" risk-based capital rules are generally applicable to banking organizations having \$250 billion or more in total consolidated assets or \$10 billion or more in on- balance sheet foreign exposures (including BNY Mellon) and based upon the advanced internal ratings-based ("IRB") approach for credit risk and the advanced measurement approach for operational risk in the Basel Committee on Banking Supervision's ("Basel Committee") comprehensive June 2006 release, International Convergence of Capital Measurement and Capital Standards: A Revised Framework ("Basel II").
 On Feb.
 21, 2014, the Federal Reserve announced that BNY Mellon had been approved to exit parallel run reporting for U.S. regulatory capital purposes.
-As a result, on April 1, 2014 BNY Mellon transitioned from the general riskbased capital rules to the Advanced Approaches, subject to ongoing qualification.
-For purposes of determining whether we meet minimum risk-based capital requirements, starting with the second quarter of 2014, our common equity Tier 1 ("CET1"), Tier 1, and total capital ratios are determined using the higher of the risk-weighted assets ("RWA") as calculated under the general risk-based capital rules (which use Basel I-based risk weighting for 2014 and the Final Capital Rules' (as defined below) new Standardized Approach (as defined below) commencing on Jan.
+As a result, on April 1, 2014 BNY Mellon transitioned from the general risk-based capital rules to the Advanced Approaches, subject to ongoing qualification.
+For purposes of determining whether we meet minimum risk-based capital requirements, starting with the second quarter of 2014, our common equity Tier 1 ("CET1"), Tier 1, and total capital ratios are determined using the higher of the risk-weighted assets ("RWA") as calculated under the general riskbased capital rules (which began using the Capital Rules' (as defined below) new Standardized Approach (as defined below) commencing on Jan.
 1, 2015) and under the Advanced Approaches.